What we do

 IAG is the leading general insurance provider in New Zealand across both the direct and intermediated channels.
 Insurance products are sold directly to customers predominantly under the State and AMI brands, and through intermediaries (insurance brokers and authorised representatives) predominantly under the NZI and Lumley Insurance brands.
 Personal lines and commercial products are also distributed under third party brands by IAG’s corporate partners, including large financial institutions.

 - India – IAG has established a general insurance joint venture with the State Bank of India (SBI), known as SBI General Insurance Company (SBI General), which commenced operations in 2010.
 IAG owns 26% of SBI General.
-SBI General is growing strongly and reported GWP of close to $197 million for the half year ended 31 December 2015 with IAG's share being approximately $51million.
+SBI General is growing strongly and reported GWP of close to $254 million for the half year ended 31 December 2016 with IAG's share being approximately $66 million.

-- Vietnam – IAG has a 63.17% interest in AAA Assurance Corporation, which is a predominantly motor insurer, selling directly to customers through a network of regional and city-based branches.
-In the half year ended 31 December 2015, AAA Assurance recorded GWP of $9 million.
+- Vietnam – IAG has a 63.17% interest in AAA Assurance Corporation.
+In the half year ended 31 December 2016, AAA Assurance recorded GWP of $8 million.

-At 31 December 2015, the Group's overall investment allocation remained conservatively positioned, with 80% of total investments in fixed interest and cash (rates of 'AA' or higher).
-At that date, the Group had:
+At 31 December 2016, IAG's overall investment allocation remained conservatively positioned, with 84% of total investments in fixed interest and cash (71% rates of 'AA' or higher).
+At that date, IAG had: